Apply for a public access defibrillator

 When your application is accepted, you’ll receive a PAD.
 The models available are the iPAD SP1 and the ZOLL AED Plus (pictured below).
 We do not provide cabinets to store the defibrillator.
 Please see our full statement on cabinets in our Guide to defibrillators.

 We’ll also provide you with our Call Push Rescue training kit.
 This contains equipment to train up to 10 people at a time in life saving CPR skills.
-Training is delivered by watching our educational film and sessions take around 30 minutes.
+Training is delivered by watching our educational film and sessions take around 30 minutes - there is no need for an external trainer to deliver the sessions.